How We Assess Your Child's Progress

 Year 4 Children undertake a multiplication check in June which assesses recall of multiplication facts.

-SATs (Standard Assessment Tests) are taken by children in Years 2 and 6 during May.
+SATs (Standard Assessment Tests) are taken by children in Year 6 during May.
 They assess within Reading, Writing, Maths and spelling, punctuation and grammar.
-Y6 children are also assessed in Science.